zhaojiawei86/ec601/project2/Phrase2_SocialNetworking_SentimentAnalyzer/README.md

 ![图片](https://user-images.githubusercontent.com/59852184/139601759-69e811cb-1691-46f8-9489-5822007a7487.png)
 ![image](https://user-images.githubusercontent.com/59852184/137636237-99a5e5a3-2649-47e8-845e-005a94fdc159.png)

-Wechat is a Chinese APP, so Twitter API sentiment analyzer would be more useful because it could support more languages.
+Wechat is a Chinese APP.
+Twitter API sentiment analyzer would be much useful because it could support more languages.
 Further research is needed to evaluate and combine the result of both API.